 How Can I Reduce The Spice Level In This Dish?

 Another tip would be to scrape out the seeds and discard them.
-Most of the spice of the jalapeño is held in there, so you can scale back the spice level in way.
-Additionally, you could always add less jalapeños to your personal taste preference.
-Lastly, we’d also recommend buying jarred or pickled jalapeños.
+Most of the spice of the jalapeno is held in there, so you can scale back the spice level in way.
+Additionally, you could always add less jalapenos to your personal taste preference.
+Lastly, we’d also recommend buying jarred or pickled jalapenos for this jalapeno popper chicken recipe.
 You can chose from “tamed” or “hot” and this can control the spice level a little bit if this is concerning to you.

 Here’s More Easy Keto Dinners You Might Like: